-So, Engines run smoothly; thanks to sophisticated lubricants and oils.
+So, engines run smoothly, thanks to sophisticated lubricants and oils.
 Lubricants and oils are remarkable fluids.
-During winter; the same engine oil has to operate reliably; over temperatures ranging from -40 °C to above 250 °C. It also has to cope with contaminants; including metal particles, sludge and soot.
-But, The final straw is that this fluid must deal reliably with these conditions; every day for up to two years.
+During winter; the same engine oil has to operate reliably; over temperatures ranging from -40 °C to above 250 °C. Also, it has to cope with contaminants; including metal particles, sludge and soot.
+But, the final straw is that this fluid must deal reliably with these conditions; every day for up to two years.
 Sometimes, the recommended time between oil changes; according to some vehicle manufacturers.

 Surprisingly, one of the major driving forces; behind the development of lubricants and oils is the environment.

 So, carbon dioxide is a natural by-product; from the combustion of fuel.
 Indeed, vehicles that have a high fuel consumption; emit large amounts of carbon dioxide.
 So, clearly manufacturers are making a number of engineering changes to their vehicles; to try to improve fuel economy.

 Less well known, however, is the fact that the fuel consumption can be; significantly improved just by changing the viscosity.